Classical Spin Transitions and Absorptive Scattering: Discussion

 Finally, there is the important problem of determining the Wilson coefficients in the context of an explicit matching calculation, in particular matching to the Kerr black hole solution.
 In an interesting recent paper, the absorptive mass-shift for Kerr scattering was calculated \textit{without} EFT matching \cite{Bautista:2024emt}.
 Rather the authors extracted the Kerr Compton amplitude, including absorptive and superradiant effects, directly from the Teukolsky equation \cite{Teukolsky:1973ha}, and used generalized unitarity to sew this into a 2-to-2 scattering amplitude.
 Unfortunately, this strategy seems difficult to generalize to the problem of scattering neutron stars, for which the full theory solution is unknown.
 The approach of this paper is complementary, rather than calculate observables in the context of a specific UV completion we have endeavored to construct a maximally general EFT, providing a parametrization of our ignorance of spinning absorptive scattering.

 It would therefore be of great interest to revisit the calculation of Kerr absorption from the point-of-view of the EFT construction presented in this paper, but this poses a particular challenge.
 The results of \cite{Bautista:2024emt} incorporate \textit{all} physical effects, in the language of Section \ref{subsec:softexpansion} they include the contributions of all ``excited" states, including superradiant modes with $m_{1*}^2 \leq \mu^2 < m_1^2$.
-If superradiant contributions cannot be cleanly separated then we will need to extend the current framework to incorporate them.
-The most obvious way to do this is to extend the lower integration bound on the spectral integral (\ref{eq:spectralintegral}) as
+If superradiant contributions cannot be cleanly separated then we will need to extend the current framework to incorporate them.\footnote{For some observables, such as the partial wave absorption cross-section $\sigma_{l,m}$, the total superradiant contribution vanishes when summed over the magnetic quantum number $m$ \cite{Porto:2007qi}.
+It seems implausible that this would always be the case and so an extension of the presented formalism to incorporate them remains a well-motivated problem.} The most obvious way to do this is to extend the lower integration bound on the spectral integral (\ref{eq:spectralintegral}) as

 where $m_{1*}^2 = m_1^2 + 2m_1 x_*$.
 To match the low-energy Kerr absorption cross-section \cite{Page:1976df} requires a lower-bound of the form $x_* \sim \Omega_{\text{H}} \sim |S_1| \equiv \sqrt{-S_{1\mu}S_1^\mu}$; where $\Omega_{\text{H}}$ is the angular velocity of the event horizon.
 In a finite spin calculation, introducing additional explicit dependence on the classical spin vector in the integration bounds in this way seems \textit{ad hoc}; dependence on the spin vector should emerge in the form of spin universality in the limit of large spin.
 What organizing principle is to be used to determine how Wilson coefficients should be introduced in $x_{*}$?
 Moreover, the spin dependence of $x_{*}$ for Kerr is \textit{non-analytic} in the limit $S_1^\mu \rightarrow 0$, in contrast to the spin dependence of the absorptive contributions which is manifestly analytic; further complicating the question of what spin-structures are to be included/excluded in the EFT parametrization.
 What may be needed is a better understanding of the emergence of (classical) rotational superradiance in the large spin correspondence limit.
 This should provide a \textit{rationale} for such non-analytic spin dependence and a pathway to a generic EFT parametrization of superradiant effects.
 We leave the development of this extended framework to future work.